Valley celebrates sneaker culture

 - 2 min read

-Umoja Back Scholars mixes it up, offering food, dance, and photos to close out Black History Month.
+Umoja Back Scholars mixes it up, offering food, dance and photos to close out Black History Month.

-By: Angel Martin, Staff Writer
+By: Angel Martin, Opinion Editor

 As students walked into the art gallery, passing through a doorway of streamers, they were greeted with music, lights and walls of sneakers.